 goal is for the person to be able to live as normal live as possible,

 to have valued relationships, share experiences, and participate in

 normal social activities the same as others in society.

 PCP is based on the assumption that the skills and resources are

 available in each community that the person wishes to participate in.

-Simular to PCP, TP is about planning a
+Simular to PCP, TP is

 move from one setting to another

 setting.
 When moving house to another location, for example, there are

 a lot of things to consider in the move.
 Moving is not only about